onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 186:04
 the corner let's go there
 186:10
-tape script 10.12 on the phone Oh double
+tapescript 10.12 on the phone Oh double
 186:17
 seven double o 9 double O 3 double 3
 186:24